tkonopka/batchFisher/README.md

 ## Performance

 An example calculation is presented in the vignette.
 The summary graph shows performance as a function of batch size (number of tests performed).
+Performance is measured by total running time as well as by the number of tests performed per second.

 <img src="https://github.com/tkonopka/batchFisher/blob/master/images/readme_simulation.png?raw=true" alt="Running times and operations per second"></img>